-- Fulfiller uploads tracking information to the online portal so that seller can view the information.
+- Fulfiller uploads tracking information to the online portal so that the seller can view the information.

-- Tracking is updated automatically so that seller can stay informed of the process.
+- Tracking is updated automatically so that the seller can stay informed of the process.

 Fulfillment sounds like a great solution on the surface, but it is not without its problems.
 When interviewing companies to handle eBay fulfillment, ask lots of questions and consider these situations.
 Make sure you know how problems will be handled.